Credit for Non-District Experiences

 Substitutions for Required Courses

-Vocational or technical education.
-A student in grades 9-12 may satisfy one or more high school courses (including physical education) or graduation requirements by successfully completing related vocational or technical education courses if:
+Vocational or technical education; registered apprenticeship program.
+A student in grades 9-12 may satisfy one or more high school courses (including physical education) or graduation requirements by successfully completing related vocational or technical education courses or a registered apprenticeship program if:

 Advanced placement computer science.
 The advanced placement computer science course is equivalent to a high school mathematics course.
 The transcript of a student who completes the advanced placement computer science course will state that it qualifies as a mathematics-based, quantitative course.